analogdevicesinc/msdk/USERGUIDE.md

     ![File -> Open Folder](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/file_openfolder.JPG)

-3. Navigate to an example project for the target microcontroller in the MSDK's `Examples` folder and open it with **Select Folder**.
+3. Navigate to an example project for the target microcontroller in the MSDK's `Examples` folder.

     ![Figure 43](res/Fig43.jpg)

+    ???+ warning "**⚠️ Copying Examples**"
+        It's strongly recommended to copy example projects to an _outside_ folder before working with them.
+This keeps the MSDK's "source" copy unmodified for reference.
+The only requirement is that the full path to the project folder _does **not** have any spaces in it_.

 4. VS Code will prompt for trust the first time.
 Select _Trust folder and enable all features_